 - Deploy in a few clicks

 Real-time processing for real-time challengesToday’s connected world is defined by big data that arrives in real time.
-Storm is ideal for challenging real-time scenarios such as fraud detection, click-stream analysis, financial alerts, telemetry from connected sensors and devices (IoT), social analytics, “always on” ETL pipelines and network monitoring.
-Customers can source these real-time events from devices, sensors, infrastructure, applications, websites and data.
+Storm is ideal for challenging real-time scenarios, such as fraud detection, clickstream analysis, financial alerts, telemetry from Internet of Things (IoT) sensors and devices, social analytics, always-on ETL pipelines and network monitoring.
+Your customers can source these real-time events from devices, sensors, infrastructure, applications, websites and data.

-Easy setup, fast resultsWith Storm for HDInsight, there’s no time-consuming installation or setup.
+Easy setup, fast resultsThere’s no time-consuming installation or setup with Storm for HDInsight.
 Azure does it for you.
-You’ll be up and running in minutes and can deploy Storm without buying new hardware or incurring other up-front costs.
+Get up and running in minutes, and deploy Storm without buying new hardware or paying other up-front costs.

 Integrated development environment for easier and faster resultsStorm is simple to use and supports any programming language, including Java and .NET.
 Built-in integration with the Visual Studio IDE means that you can develop, deploy and debug Storm topologies quickly and easily.
-You can even mix spouts written in other languages, meaning that you can leverage the vast universe of existing spouts and bolts as part of your topology.
+You can mix spouts written in other languages, which means that you can take advantage of the universe of existing spouts and bolts as part of your topology.

-Elastic capacity for big dataStorm for HDInsight leverages the power of the Azure cloud, making it easier to create clusters of any size to process any amount of data on demand.
-We only charge for the compute and storage you actually use.
+Elastic capacity for big dataStorm for HDInsight takes advantage of the power of Azure, which makes it easier for you to create clusters of any size to process any amount of data on demand.
+We only charge for the compute and storage that you actually use.

-High availability for guaranteed business continuityStorm is fault-tolerant and automatically restarts workers on other nodes in case of failure.
-Storm for HDInsight takes this a step further, guaranteeing 99.9% uptime for your Storm clusters.
-Azure also offers 24/7 enterprise support and cluster monitoring.
+High availability for business continuityStorm is fault-tolerant and automatically restarts workers on other nodes in case of failure.
+Storm for HDInsight takes this a step further with 99.9% uptime for your Storm clusters.
+Azure also provides 24/7 enterprise support and cluster monitoring.